Tancred Borenius: Career

 Borenius was the son of Finnish businessman and politician Carl Borenius.
 He studied at Helsinki and in Italy.
 He received his Ph.D. from Helsinki University in 1909, after which he moved to London.
 His first book was a version of his doctoral dissertation, Painters of Vincenza (1909).
 He married Anne-Marie Runeberg, a granddaughter of the Finnish poet Johan Ludvig Runeberg.

 Borenius soon met Roger Fry, to whom he became close.
 Fry introduced him to the art circles in Britain, and he became associated with the Bloomsbury group.
 Borenius was appointed in 1914 as a lecturer at University College London after Fry left.
 In 1921, he prepared a catalogue of the Northwick Park collection.
 After Henry Tonks had established the Edwin Durning-Lawrence chair in art history at the university, Borenius was appointed its first professor in 1922.
 In 1933 he became director of the excavations of Clarendon Palace near Salisbury, where he continued to dig regularly until 1939.

 Though initially a specialist on Italian art, Borenius became increasingly interested in the art of his adopted country.
 His opinion on art was highly valued, and he worked as a consultant at Sotheby's.
-He was also an advisor to the Earl of Harewood's art collection.
+He was also an advisor to the art collector Henry Lascelles, 6th Earl of Harewood.

 He helped to found the art magazine Apollo in 1925, and became one of its most active contributors.
 He was also actively involved with The Burlington Magazine, of which he became managing editor during World War II from 1940 to 1945.

 He wrote numerous books on art, including English Primitives (1924), The Iconography of St. Thomas of Canterbury (1929), Florentine Frescoes (1930), English Painting in the XVIIIth Century (1938) and Rembrandt: Selected Paintings (1942).

 Diplomacy

 When Finland became independent of Russia, he acted as secretary of the diplomatic mission (1918) and as representative of Finland in London from 1919.
-In World War II this role became important as Britain initially sought to cultivate links to Finland, which had been attacked by Soviet Russia during the Winter War, as part of the Nazi-Soviet pact.
+In World War II this role became important as Britain initially sought to cultivate links to Finland, which had been attacked by the Soviet Union during the Winter War, as part of the Nazi-Soviet pact.
 When Germany invaded Russia, Finland became a de facto ally of the Nazis against the Russians.
 Finnish leader Field Marshal Mannerheim was careful to keep his distance from Hitler and maintain links to the Western Allies.
 Borenius knew Mannerheim, and during the Winter War he wrote a laudatory biography of the general.

 Borenius was made Secretary-General of the Polish Relief Fund in 1939, created to send aid to Poland and assist Polish refugees in Britain.
 He had long cultivated links between Poland, Finland and Britain, having been vice-president of the Anglo-Polish society before the war.
 The anti-Nazi journal Free Europe referred to him as "a living symbol of Polish-Finnish collaboration".